Argument Over Popeyes Chicken Sandwich Leads To Fatal Stabbing Of 28-Year-Old Man In Maryland

-In Maryland, an argument over the recently re-released Popeyes chicken sandwich led to a man losing his life in a stabbing on Monday.
+An argument over the recently re-released Popeyes chicken sandwich led to a man losing his life in a stabbing on Monday in Maryland.

-Police said that a disagreement over the famous fast food sandwich in Oxon Hill, Maryland, ended with a 28-year-old man losing his life, according to a WTOP report.
-Authorities are still searching for the suspect, whom they say is a male.
-The victim sustained multiple stab wounds and ultimately passed away as a result of the attack at a nearby hospital.
+Police said that a disagreement over the famous fast food sandwich in Oxon Hill, Maryland, ended with a 28-year-old man being killed, according to a WTOP report.
+Authorities are still searching for the suspect, who they say is a male.
+The victim sustained multiple stab wounds and ultimately passed away at a nearby hospital as a result of the attack.

-A spokeswoman for the Prince George County police department, Jennifer Donelan, explained what happened during a press conference.
+During a press conference, Jennifer Donelan, a spokeswoman for the Prince George County police department, explained what happened.
 Apparently, an argument broke out when the victim was accused of cutting in a line of customers waiting to purchase the chicken sandwich, and things escalated from there.

 “We have been able to determine that preliminarily, this is related to the release of the sandwich here at this restaurant.
 This individual was in line, a line specifically for the sale of the sandwich when another customer and he got into an altercation.
 That ended with the victim being stabbed outside of the business,” said Donelan.